retinafunk/tailwind-jit/README.md

 this is a dev stack for using tailwindcss 2.1 with JIT compilation in a MERN stack with (p)react, node and a no-sql database to be deployed on the cloud.
+TypeScript is currently only used in the front-end.

 ## requirements